 We use a neurobehavioural model and the practice of applied behaviour analysis.
 That is, we understand brain function and how injury to the brain affects behaviour.
 We also understand how other factors in the person’s environment can contribute to problematic behaviours.
 This enables us to promote positive behaviours by focussing on the person’s strengths and the right environmental supports to achieve better outcomes for individuals and those who support them.

-- mode of contact: we work face-to-face with clients and others involved in a case, but also can be responsive by using phone and web-based communication (e.g., skype)
+- Mode of contact: we work face-to-face with clients and others involved in a case, but also can be responsive by using phone and web-based communication (e.g., Covui, Google Meet, Microsoft teams, Skype)

 - We seek to collaborate with the client and their support people with regard to troubleshooting and intervening, and establish a unified approach (e.g., behaviour support plan, treatment approaches, proactive and reactive strategies)